-As it has been described before, the security problem in this report is the vulnerability that could allow an Attacker to trigger the XSS at the client via the “notification popup” by using the malicious SSID name.
+As explained earlier, the security problem in this report is a vulnerability that can allow an Attacker to trigger XSS on the client through “popup notifications” using the malicious SSID name.

-At this situation, an Attacker could also show the fake login page (for example with Avast / AVG logo) via the “notification popup” and user will not feel suspicious since there is no URL that could be seen / detected when the script triggering the fake login page.
+In this situation, the Attacker can also display a fake login page (for example with the Avast / AVG logo) via “popup notifications” and the user will not feel suspicious because there is no URL that can be seen / detected when the script triggers a fake login page.

 VI.
 Proof of Concept

-For completing the explanation, there are few things that should be done to reproducing this issue.
-Here are the step by step that should be prepare:
+To complete the explanation, there are few things that must be done to reproduce this issue.
+Here are the steps that need to be prepared:

-The basic explanation of this script is to triggering the popup alert with “1” as character.
+The basic purpose of using this script is to trigger a popup warning with “1” as a character.

 6.3.
-After victim connect into the prepared SSID, then just wait few seconds.
-The popup notification will be shown, and the script will be triggered:
+After the victim is connected to the SSID that is prepared, then wait a few seconds.
+A pop-up notification will be displayed, and the script will be triggered:

 VII.
 Additional Information

-For completing the explanation, here is the simple PoC video that could be seen about the works:
+To complete the explanation, here is a simple PoC video that can be seen about this:

 VIII.
 Reporting Timeline